Our wonderful people in alphabetical order!

 Instructor & Research Fellow, 2013-2021

 Kai was an instructor in Dr. Anthony’s lab.
 She joined the lab in 2013 after obtaining her Doctor of Philosophy in Pharmacology from University of Oxford and since worked to reveal the secret of IgE glycans.
 When she gets a moment of peace from chasing her 3 kids, she likes to eat, read, and crochet.
-Kai is currently a Principal Scientist in the Immunology & Inflammation Research Therapeutic Area at Sanofi.
+After leaving the Anthony Lab, Kai started as a Principal Scientist in the Immunology & Inflammation Research Therapeutic Area at Sanofi.